bibleexchange/church_ministry__textbook/en/0401_types-of-leaders-in-the-church.md

 ## Deacon/Servant

 1 Timothy 3:8-13 gives the qualifications for deacons.
 The word in Greek is _diakonis_, which means "servant."
-The Biblia Habari Neno translates it as "wasaidizi."
+The _Biblia Habari Neno_ translates it as "wasaidizi."
 Greek has a different word for slave (duolos), which is not what is used here.

 ### Unofficial positions

 This can be used as an unofficial title.
 Jesus said all leaders in the kingdom of God have to be servants (diakonis in Greek) (Matt.
 20:26).
 Some people who are deacons or elders could also be called servants.
 Paul and Apollos were called servants (1 Cor.
 3:5).
 This word did not originally come from the church, but it was a common word used to describe many different occupations.<sup>[8]</sup>

-> The creative power of the early Church was strong enough to fashion its own offices for the conduct of congregational life and divine worship.… Early Christianity took over words which were predominantly secular in their current usage and which had not yet been given any sharply defined sense.
+> The creative power of the early Church was strong enough to fashion its own offices for the conduct of congregational life and divine worship. ...Early Christianity took over words which were predominantly secular in their current usage and which had not yet been given any sharply defined sense.
 It linked these words with offices which were being fashioned in the community, and thus gave them a new sense which was so firmly welded with the activity thereby denoted that in all languages they have been adopted as loan-words to describe Christian office-bearers.<sup>[9]</sup>

 ### Official position in the church